Pai – Winter in Thailand’s most mountainous Province

 My first visit to Pai meant a return to Mae Hong Son, a province I was so intrigued by.
 We took the Prempracha minivan through mountainous terrain with steep inclines and sharp cambers.
 I was engrossed by the narrow streets and serene setting when we arrived at Pai after the 4-hour journey.
 Whilst at a cafe stop in the town centre, I noted the large foreign community present.
 Moreover, I was curious as to why Pai was such an attractive place for tourists and expats.
 Being December, the weather was the coolest I’d encountered in Thailand, especially in the mornings when scooting.

 Pai Night Activities

-We certainly encountered the lively night scene that Pai had to offer.
-Of our two nights, the first we met our friend and her boyfriend at Petit Cru Wine Bar.
-The bar was compact yet provided an outside area to sit and was close to the walking street market.
-We tried some tasty Thai-Western fusion dishes such as Khao Soi tortillas and chatted with the chef.
-Additionally, the meal was accompanied by a bottle of Pinot Noir to enjoy.
+We certainly encountered the lively Pai night scene and our first night we met friends at Petit Cru Wine Bar.
+The bar was compact yet provided an outside seating area close to the walking street market.
+We tried some tasty Thai-Western fusion dishes like Khao Soi tortillas and chatted with the chef.
 On our second night we sampled Pad Thai and Pizza from the street market.
 The market occurs every night and included international cuisine from Greece, Mexico, Morocco and more.
-Similarly, we went to a bar on the walking street on our second night and observed Pai nightlife whilst enjoying a bottle of Pinot Noir.
+Subsequently, we went to a bar on the walking street and observed Pai nightlife whilst enjoying a bottle of Pinot Noir.

 Pai Day Excursions